michaelpdeleon/2012-2013---InformationVisualization-D3.js/README.md

 * width of the bar
 * opacity of the bar

 Clicking on the bar cycles through the different sort types.
-Clicking on the "Scale chart" button cycles through the different scaling values.
+Clicking on the "Scale chart" button cycles through the different scaling sizes.
 # Screenshots:
 ![Screenshot](github/github_screenshot_iti321_d3a.jpg)